Academic and Student Resources

 - Seniors: Any faculty advisor or concentration liaison from previous years

 There are a number of tutoring options available to students.
 Those who are having trouble in courses should make an appointment with the relevant course instructor to get a sense of problematic areas.
 Students may also meet with their course teaching assistant (TA) for additional help.
-Very helpful options are attending the LOCK Honorary Service Society’s free open tutoring hours in Questrom (held twice weekly, see the UPO for dates and times) or requesting an ongoing or one-shot individual or group tutor from the Educational Resource Center (ERC).
+The LOCK Honorary Service Society offers free open tutoring hours in Questrom (held twice weekly, see the UDC for dates and times).
+For ongoing or one-shot individual or group tutoring, contact the Educational Resource Center (ERC).
 ERC tutors are available free of charge for freshman- and sophomore-level courses.
 Students can fill out a tutor request on the ERC website.
 Writing tutors are also available for WR courses at the Writing Center, 100 Bay State Road, by scheduling an appointment online.

 Frederick S. Pardee Management Library